Migrate your file share content to Microsoft 365 using the Azure Data Box

 - Review the minimum requirements for the SharePoint Migration Tool (SPMT).

-This workflow requires you to perform steps on Data Box as well as on SharePoint Online.
+This workflow requires you to perform steps on Data Box as well as on SharePoint.

-- Run the SPMT tool using the Azure file share as the SOURCE.
+Using the Azure file share as the SOURCE, run SPMT.

 Use Data Box to copy data